CNMultimedia/Flite/Filmstrip/README.md

 ## `init_content()`

-We setup all the custom scrollbar and the content panel.
+We setup the custom scrollbar and the content panel.

 ## `init_footer()`